Pierrot (Tamás Z. Marosi): The game developer

 Pierrot’s devotion to adventure gaming started at his first encounter with the genre in the early 1990s, especially with Robyn and Rand Miller’s graphic video game Myst.
 As an enthusiastic collector and reviewer, he launched a multilingual online adventure game magazine titled Inventory.
 From 1999, Pierrot was creative producer of GameStar (Hungary) magazine for years.
 This passion eventually drove him to make a game of his own: the idea of the AGON saga took shape in his mind in 1998.
 A few years later his company Private Moon Studios became one of the first game developers in Europe to release large-file graphic adventure games through the Internet (as a sequence of episodes).

 In 2005 Pierrot and his team were entrusted with creating a video game as an unconventional means of promoting the tourist attractions of Eger, a Hungarian town with a considerable historic background.
 Pierrot chose the full motion video as the form of the game, featuring top Hungarian actors, amongst them György Bárdy (Bárdy György) who had already played the same character in a movie nearly forty years before (Egri Csillagok by Zoltán Várkonyi, 1968).
 Yoomurjak's Ring was based on a popular Hungarian novel written by Géza Gárdonyi in and about Eger in 1899.
 (The book was also published in English under the title Eclipse of the Crescent Moon).
 A sequel to the game was released in 2015 titled MIAZMA or the Devil's Stone (MIAZMA avagy az ördög köve in Hungarian), also with Jonathan Hunt as the protagonist.

 Pierrot has been also involved in several types of game projects outside the computer game industry.
 These include edutainment projects as well as a network of interactive and playable sight-seeing programs for select Hungarian cities, including Eger.

 In the field of board game development, in addition to his reconstructions of ancient strategy board games, he has been expanding his portfolio with his own tabletop board game creations, released in Hungary from 2016.
 His first internationally released tabletop game hit the shelves in 2019.
-Eleven of his games have been published (by Trefl, Piatnik and others) and over a dozen are in development (in 2023).
+Over a dozen of his games have been published (by Trefl, Piatnik and others, including his own publishing company Private Moon Studios), and many more are in development (in 2025).